lucychambers/techtohuman/_posts/articles/2014-11-09-strategy_day_1.md

 <ol start="8">

-<li>'Closing circle' to produce a short summary of each day so that we could share it with the community afterwards. (<a href="http://schoolofdata.org/2014/11/05/school-of-data-retreat-roundup/">The results</a>).  </li>
+<li>'Closing circle'.
+We came back together to produce a short summary of each day so that we could share it with the community afterwards. (<a href="http://schoolofdata.org/2014/11/05/school-of-data-retreat-roundup/"> See the results</a>).  </li>
 </ol>

+## Summary

+As you will see - this is quite a lot for one day.
+This is deliberately front-loading activity when people are freshest!
+The rest of the days will be a bit more chilled :)